Injuries Cristiano Ronaldo has Suffered

 2. Bone edema in the ankle

-In 2009, wearing the shirt of Real Madrid, the ghosts of the right ankle that seemed to have been buried at Old Trafford came back to haunt Ronaldo.
+In 2009, when playing for Real Madrid, the ghosts of the right ankle that seemed to have been buried at Old Trafford came back to haunt Ronaldo.

-This time there was a bone edema (accumulation of inflammatory fluid in the bone) on the medial side of the right ankle, the result of a sweep by Souleymane Diawara in a Champions League match against Olympique de Marseille.
+This time, there was a bone edema (accumulation of inflammatory fluid in the bone) on the side of the right ankle, the result of a sweep by Souleymane Diawara in a Champions League match against Olympique de Marseille.

-Although the doctors of the Merengue club were responsible for the treatment, Cristiano Ronaldo also underwent an interconsultation with Niek van Dijk, who had treated him a year ago with the Red Devils.
+Although the doctors of the Merengue club were responsible for the treatment, Cristiano Ronaldo also underwent a consultation with Niek van Dijk, who had treated him a year ago with the Red Devils.
 In short, he was out of action for 42 days and 9 matches.

 3. Biceps fiber rupture

 In April 2014, during the 2013-14 campaign, he ruptured fibers in his left femoral biceps 10 minutes before the end of a Champions League quarter-final against Borussia Dortmund.